 A blood pressure of 140/90 or higher is considered high.
+A blood pressure of 150/90 is considered high in people over age 60.
 This is called hypertension.

 A blood pressure between 120/80 and 139/89 is called prehypertension.
 This means that you do not have hypertension, but you are likely to develop it in the future unless you adopt lifestyle changes to keep your blood pressure under control.